 Sonny Liston, who Muhammad Ali defeated a few days later for the title, turned down a photo op with The Beatles.
 However, Liston would later appear on The Beatles’ iconic “Sgt.
 Pepper’s Lonely Hearts Club Band” album cover.

 The group also spent time during the week shopping, speedboating, swimming and snorkeling.
 Paul recalls a car dealership lending each Beatle his own MG to drive around.
 Ringo recalls being put behind the wheel of a speedboat and running it into the dock.
-After an exciting but grueling week in the frigid Northeast, the Beatles enjoyed a week of relaxation in sunny Florida.
-It was a happy and innocent time.
+After an exciting but grueling week in the frigid Northeast, The Beatles enjoyed a week of relaxation in sunny Florida.
+It was a happy and untroubled time.

 “On Friday, February 21, the group made preparations for their return to England.
 They flew in from Miami Beach to New York’s Kennedy Airport, where thousands of fans showed up on a cold winter evening to say goodbye to The Beatles.”